William Lever, 1st Viscount Leverhulme: The Bungalow at Rivington

-Legacy
+Death and funeral

-Lord Leverhulme died at 73 of pneumonia at his home in Hampstead on 7 May 1925.
+Lever died at 73 of pneumonia at his home in Hampstead on 7 May 1925.
 His funeral was attended by 30,000 people.
 He is buried in the churchyard of Christ Church in Port Sunlight in what was then Cheshire, now Merseyside.
 He was succeeded by his son, William Lever, 2nd Viscount Leverhulme.

+Donations and building projects

-Lord Leverhulme was a major benefactor to his native town, Bolton, where he was made a Freeman of the County Borough in 1902.
+Lever was a major benefactor to his native town, Bolton, where he was made a Freeman of the County Borough in 1902.
 In 1899, he bought Hall i' th' Wood, one time home of Samuel Crompton, and restored it as a museum for the town.
 He donated 360 acre of land and landscaped Lever Park in Rivington in 1902.
 Lever was responsible for the formation of Bolton School after re-endowing Bolton Grammar School and Bolton High School for Girls in 1913.
 He donated the land for Bolton's largest park, Leverhulme Park, in 1914.
-In 1920 he donated £50 to the Selborne Society campaign to purchase land in west London, as the "Gilbert White Memorial" - it is now known as the Perivale Wood Local Nature Reserve.
+In 1920 he donated £50 to the Selborne Society campaign to purchase land in west London, as the "Gilbert White Memorial" – it is now known as the Perivale Wood Local Nature Reserve.

-Leverhulme endowed a school of tropical medicine at Liverpool University, gave Lancaster House in London to the British nation and endowed the Leverhulme Trust set up to provide funding for education and research, the trust in 2017 became benefactor to Rivington and Blackrod High School and Harper Green School, both becoming Leverhulme Church of England Academies in Bolton.
+Lever endowed a school of tropical medicine at Liverpool University, gave Lancaster House in London to the British nation and endowed the Leverhulme Trust set up to provide funding for education and research, the trust in 2017 became benefactor to Rivington and Blackrod High School and Harper Green School, both becoming Leverhulme Church of England Academies in Bolton.
 The garden of his former London residence 'The Hill' in Hampstead, designed by Thomas Mawson, is open to the public and has been renamed Inverforth House.
-A blue plaque at Inverforth House commemorating Leverhulme was unveiled by his great-granddaughter, Jane Heber-Percy, in 2002.
+A blue plaque at Inverforth House commemorating Lever was unveiled by his great-granddaughter, Jane Heber-Percy, in 2002.

 Lever built many houses in Thornton Hough which became a model village comparable to Port Sunlight and in 1906 built Saint George's United Reformed Church.
 The Lady Lever Art Gallery opened in 1922 and is in the Port Sunlight conservation area.
-In 1915 Lever acquired a painting entitled Suspense by Charles Burton Barber (an artist who came to resent 'manufacturing pictures for the market').
+In 1915 Lever acquired a painting entitled Suspense by Charles Burton Barber.
 The painting was previously owned by his competitor, A & F Pears, who used paintings such as Bubbles by John Everett Millais to promote its products.

-Much of Leverhulme's art collection is displayed in the gallery which houses one of the finest formed by an industrialist in England.
+In literature and popular culture

+Lord Leverhulme's Hebridean venture was satirised by Neil Munro in his Erchie MacPherson story "The Coal Famine", first published in the Glasgow Evening News of 12 January 1920.